This post may contain affiliate links. Please see our disclosure policy.

 Ingredients of uncooked pierogies and olive oil on a marble table.

-How to make Air Fryer Pierogies
+How to Make Air Fryer Pierogies

 Serve while warm with your favorite dipping sauce.

-FAQ’s:
+Recipe FAQ’s:

 Can I make Frozen Pierogies without oil?